Frequently Asked Questions

 10. Where can I stay when I visit my student?

 The Canton area offers a wide range of overnight accommodations.
-Be sure to ask for the special Malone University rate when you call.
+When you register, ask if they offer a special Malone University rate.

 11. Do I need a parking permit when I visit my student?

 No. Parking permits are not necessary for visitors who park in designated visitor parking areas conveniently located throughout campus.
 These spaces are available on a first-come, first-served basis.